-Yes, SEAP meetings are public meetings.
-The Zoom meeting link is available at [XXX].
-While neither prenotification nor registration is required for your attendance, there is a registration link to help us anticipate your attendance.
+Yes, SEAP meetings are public meetings; neither prenotification nor registration is required for your attendance.
 If you would like to comment, a public comment request form should be completed prior to the meeting.
-The form will be provided at the meeting or can be found at [XXX].
-If interpreters and/or other necessary services are needed by attendees, please call 717-783-6913 to ensure such services are provided.
+The form will be provided at the meeting.
+However, if interpreters and/or other necessary services are needed by attendees, they must call 717-783-6913 to ensure such services are provided.